 Brand design, on the other hand, is not overrated.
 Brand design encompasses all the visual and design elements of a company.
 This includes the logo, colour palette, font choice, packaging, and business cards, which all factor into creating a memorable experience for your customer.
 Instead of endlessly admiring the nice curve of the McDonald’s Golden Arches, I think it would be more productive to focus on their overall brand design.
 I believe one thing all these companies have in common (apart from being famous) is they all have cohesive branding that stretches beyond just the logo.

-Staff Writer (Volume 49) — Hannah is a third-year student double majoring in Communications, Culture, Information and Technology and Professional Writing and Communications.
-In her spare time, Hannah can be found running her sticker shop The Aesthetics Studio and listening to true crime podcasts while drawing.
-Hannah’s previous publications include UTM's Professional Writing and Communication official journal of creative non-fiction Mindwaves Vol. 15 and research in Compass Vol. 9.
-Hannah was also an associate editor for Compass Vol. 9.
-Find Hannah on Instagram and LinkedIn.
+Arts & Entertainment Editor (Volume 50); Staff Writer (Volume 49) — Hannah is in her final year double majoring in Communications, Culture, Information and Technology (CCIT) and Professional Writing and Communications (PWC).
+In her spare time, Hannah runs her sticker shop The Aesthetics Studio and listens to podcasts while drawing.
+Hannah’s previous publications include PWC’s official journal of creative non-fiction in Mindwaves Vol. 15 and research in Compass Vol. 9 and 10.
+She also served as an Associate Editor for Compass Vol. 9 and Vol. 10.
+Hannah was a Staff Writer for The Medium Vol. 49 and 50 before becoming the A&E Editor.
+You can connect with Hannah on LinkedIn.